MyFGitAccount/doraemon-Script/Speech1.md

 He turns to leave, pausing at the door.

-**PRIME MINISTER (CONT'D)**
-They told me you were chosen for your faiths as much as your birth.
-Perhaps that is meant to guide you.
-I do not know.
-I only know that in one hundred and twenty minutes, I must have a name.
-Or I must order a final, futile defense.

 He exits.
 The door seals with a soft *thud* and a click of heavy locks.

 **KANJI**